 I was a patient of Dr Shah GP at another surgery.
 What can I do?

-Although the current allegations relate to Dr Shah’s time at the Mawney Medical Centre, if you believe you may have been assaulted prior to 2009, either at the Mawney Medical Centre, or at another GP surgery, you may be entitled to compensation.
+Although the current allegations relate to Dr Shah’s time at the Mawney Medical Centre, if you believe you may have been assaulted prior to 2009, either at the Mawney Medical Centre, or elsewhere, including North Avenue, Southend, you may be entitled to compensation.

 Contact our specialist sexual assault lawyers today